 At Airmec, our operatives go into facilities to deal with issues every day and what we see at first hand are estates managers doing their utmost to juggle responsibilities and budgets, and a real desire to migrate from reactive to pre-planned maintenance but the need to focus first and above all on immediate issues and occupant safety all too often still put that on the back burner.

-Our CTC security clearances fast site access, experience in working with prison management processes, and expertise in managing infrastructure in high-security premises us cost-effective partner of choice.
+Our CTC security clearances fast site access, experience in working with prison management processes, and expertise in managing infrastructure in high-security premises as a cost-effective partner of choice.
 It also places us well to take a pragmatic, longer-term strategic view.

 Is the current backlog a fundamental fault with the very concept of outsourcing?
 Or is it a symptom of teething problems that will be resolved in the second wave of contracts/renewals to be awarded in May?
 Or should the blame be laid at the FMs door or that of the purse-string holders in Westminster whose policies seem to preclude longer-term planning?